faboo8/ontology-matching/README.md

 ## How to use

-So far this module works with pandas DataFrames hardcoded in the script (I know it's not the right way but give me a break..).
+So far this module works with pandas DataFrames hardcoded in the script.
 You'll also need to download the models manually.
 Save the two lists/ontologies as as dataframe *df1* and *df2* and run the following command in the terminal:

 `python main2.py <model> [start index] [end index]`